Yu-Gi-Oh's Top 6 Forbidden Monster Cards

 1. Morphing Jar/ Fiber Jar

-These two cards both have incredibly powerful (and similar) effects, as we're about to see.
-Morphing Jar's flip effect makes both players discard their hand, then draw five cards.
-Similarly, Fiber Jar's flip effect makes both players return every card in their hand, field, and Graveyard into the deck, then draw five cards.
+These two cards both have incredibly powerful and similar traits.
+Morphing Jar's flip effect makes both players discard their hand and draw five cards.
+Fiber Jar's makes both players return every card in their hand, field, and Graveyard into the deck, then draw five cards.

 Each of these can really turn the tide of the duel.
 With Morphing Jar, set all your Traps and Spells, then flip Morphing Jar to make both players draw five cards.
 Each duelist will then have five in the hand, but you'll have the bonus of your set cards.
 With Fiber Jar, keep it in your hand, then if your opponent begins to overwhelm you, play it to essentially reset the duel.

-Both of these jars offer the awesome ability of replenishing your hand when it's low.
-A third jar, Cyber Jar, exists, and its effect (while great) doesn't quite compare to these two amazing cards.
+Both of these jars offer the awesome ability of replenishing your hand when it's low and giving you a fresh hand if things get dicey.
+A third jar, Cyber Jar, exists, and its effect while great doesn't quite compare to these two amazing cards.

 Funny how jars and pots (remember Pot of Greed?) are the true champions of Yu-Gi-Oh.
-If any jug or flask cards ever come out, stay on your toes.
+For their obnoxiously potent effects, these fiends have long been banned.

 Which forbidden card is the overall best?

-Update: Inevitably, time passes and lists change.
-Most of these cards are still banned and incredibly dangerous, but we've got some new kids on the block to explore; look forward to upcoming forbidden monster reviews!
+Inevitably, time passes and lists change.
+Most of these cards are still banned and incredibly dangerous, but with new features to the game like the mighty Pendulum cards, some old titans must make way for new powerhouses.